-1) Sooke Potholes park.
+1) Sooke Potholes Park:

 It just so happens that Sooke Potholes park was one of the last locations I’d visited in my day trip on Vancouver Island and it was recommended to us by locals my friend and I met in Sombrio Beach, which is also on this list (and you’ll see why shortly).

 Sooke Potholes is a VERY beautiful park, campground, and hiking location that has gorges, waterfalls, swimming holes and stunning beauty.
 The park is divided into 4 different parking areas, each higher than the next.
 This is literally a swimming hole (it was too cold for us at the time we visited), but as you continue up the canyon (which you can hike) there are many waterfalls, gorges and beauties to see.

-2) Sandcut Beach.
+2) Sandcut Beach:

 Sandcut beach was one of the first location I visited on Vancouver Island thinking it had a large waterfall on it.
 While that did not turn out to be the case (the waterfall ended up being on Mystic Beach), the walk to the actual Sandcut beach was one of the most beautiful trails I ever took because of the views you see here:

 In addition, it was also very peaceful in this location and there were hardly any people in this park.
-I highly recommend you visit Sandcut Beach and take a walk to the actual beach location through the main trail there, which will take you through the woods and huge trees which reminded me of the Redwoods I had visited on a west coast trip a number of months prior to this one.
+I highly recommend you visit Sandcut Beach and take a walk to the actual beach location through the main trail there, which will take you through the woods and huge trees which reminded me of the Redwoods I had visited on a Pacific Northwest road trip a number of months prior to this one.

 Here’s how huge some of these trees are:

 The beach itself is fairly underwhelming and in my opinion, it’s the trail and these trees that are the main attraction of Sandcut beach, one of which I believe leads to the other spots on this list, such as The Mystic and Sombrio Beaches, which I will be showing you in a moment (they are on this list).
 It’s still an awesome and recommended place to visit in southern Vancouver Island.

-One of the main things I had looked forward to finding during my time in Vancouver Island was a “hidden waterfall” that was said to be on Sombrio Beach and I am happy to report, it is a real thing and does exist.
+One of the main things I had looked forward to finding during my time in Vancouver Island was a hidden waterfall that was on Sombrio Beach and I am happy to report, it is a real thing and does exist.
 Not only that but it’s fairly simple to find if you know the directions.

-5) Downtown Victoria.
+5) Downtown Victoria:

 My visit to Vancouver Island originated in Victoria, where I got in on a ferry with my buddy (we came from Port Angeles in Washington State).
 Although I had only driven through this place, I don’t recall ever seeing a city that captivated me so quickly like Victoria.